SaltyOnigiri/enterprise-data-warehouse/docs/bronze_ingestion.md

 ## Purpose

-The Bronze layer ingests raw CRM and ERP source files into Delta tables while preserving the original source data.
+The Bronze layer ingests raw CRM and ERP source files into Delta tables with minimal transformation, preserving the original data for traceability, auditing, and downstream processing.

 ## Process

-- Read source CSV files from Databricks Volumes
+1. Read source CSV files from Databricks Volumes
-- Infer schemas automatically using Spark
+2. Automatically infer schemas using Apache Spark
-- Add ingestion metadata (`source_system` and `ingestion_date`)
+3. Add ingestion metadata (`source_system` and `ingestion_date`)
-- Write data to Bronze Delta tables using overwrite mode
+4. Load the data into Bronze Delta tables using overwrite mode

 ## Output Tables